What is the recommended action if the fire location is unknown or significantly large?

 Prepare for the Houston Fire Department Test.
 Study with interactive questions and gain insights with hints and explanations.
 Get ready to excel in your exam!

-In situations where the fire location is unknown or if the blaze has spread significantly, the recommended action is to go to the floor below.
-This strategy allows for safer operations and a better assessment of the fire’s conditions.
+In situations where the fire location is unknown or the area is extensive, the recommended action is to move to the floor below.
+This approach is based on several safety and tactical considerations.

 Subscribe